-The size of the average Australian home loan has grown considerably over the last 20 years.
-As home prices skyrocket and housing affordability decreases more home loan holders are making minimum home loan repayments, which has financial experts questioning if too many Australians are over-committed financially and under mortgage stress.
+The average Australian home loan size has grown considerably over the last 20 years.
+As home prices skyrocket and housing affordability decreases, more home loan holders are making minimum home loan repayments.
+This situation has financial experts questioning if too many Australians are over-committed financially and are under mortgage stress.

-Based on data, financial experts believe that some buyers are better-off than others when it comes to buying property in a specific capital city.
+Based on data, financial experts believe that some buyers are better-off than others when it comes to buying property.
 For instance, the median price of homes in Sydney are far greater than homes in Adelaide, and this can mean the difference between a home loan being manageable or a burden.

-For the average Australian buying a home in Sydney, which has a median home price of $840,000, according to CoreLogic RP Data, they need to be earning approximately $154,482 before tax a year.
-This is providing these house hunters are seeking to buy outside of the CBD.
-If theyre seeking to buy in an inner city location, then the median price jumps to $1 million.
-Therefore, these buyers will need a higher average income to cover their costs.
-For those who are seeking to buy a unit in Sydney, the average earnings per year will still need to be $115,000.
+For the average Australian buying a home in Sydney, which has a median home price of $880,743, according to CoreLogic RP Data, they need to be earning more than $154,482 before tax a year.
+These figures, however, only apply to house hunters seeking to buy outside of the CBD.
+If they’re seeking to buy in an inner-city location, then the median price jumps to over $1 million.
+Therefore, these buyers will need a higher average income to cover costs.
+For those seeking to buy a unit in Sydney, the average earnings per year are more than $115,000.

 |Capital City||Home Median||Earnings per Annum||Unit Median||Earnings per Annum|